Using Technology To Improve Business Outcomes

 In terms of the company he founded and still runs, Lighthouse Systems Inc., Peter said he is trying to bridge that gap.
 He said is trying to be “on the business side of the equation leveraging the body of technology that’s available to produce business outcomes for people.”
 Speaking more about his company, Peter told me that he wanted to make a difference in the world and that he hoped to really “shift the narratives around information technology to really being a tool for business.”
 Information technology is touted as a huge benefit to businesses and many people integrate new information technology into their business in order to become more efficient, to spend less money, and to have all the latest and greatest capabilities.
 However, the industry standard is not always up to par.

 Using IT to Drive Business Needs

 Peter said even though companies have these expectations that’s not what always happens.
 “All you’ve done is shift the cost around and IT becomes a big expense and a burden to the enterprise and not necessarily a net contributor to the bottom line.”
-Peter thinks that entire way people and businesses think about information technology is incorrect.
-His goal is to instead bring back the “business focus along with enough technology understanding to be able to drive the outcomes of business needs.”
+Peter thinks that the entire way people and businesses think about information technology is incorrect.
+His goal is to instead bring back the “business focus along with enough technical understanding to be able to drive the outcomes of business needs.”